-Warnings: The M rating is there because yes, there will be plenty of sex (eventually), and yes, all of it will be between dudes.
-Just so it's clear, I won't be putting in warnings by chapter, so this counts for the entire story.
+Warnings: The M rating is there because yes, there will be plenty of sex (eventually).
+I won't be putting in warnings by chapter, so this counts for the entire story.

-Also look out for: foul language, violence, guns, blood, overabundance of gay men, light bondage, and some OOCness.
+Also look out for: foul language, violence, guns, blood, light bondage, and some OOCness.

 Pairings include, but are not restricted to - Grimmjow&Ichigo as the focus, Nnoitra&Shinji and Shiro(saki)&Tensa(Zangetsu).
 Old man Zangetsu himself is also a character (as 'Zan'), and in this fic, he's with Kisuke (of all people) Oh yes, the crack is everywhere.